Veisley/monsterSlayerGame/README.md

 ## Installation

-After downloading the project run "install" command with your package manager.
+After downloading the project, run the "install" command with your package manager.

 ## Usage